-As the new European Defence Fund has been set up, this cluster will solely focus on security research for civil purposes.
-More in particular it will look at EU policy objectives related to security (including cybersecurity) and disaster risk reduction/resilience.
+This part of the programme will look at EU policy objectives related to security (including cybersecurity) and disaster risk reduction and resilience.
 It will also build on lessons learnt from the COVID-19 situation in terms of how to handle such crises.

 This cluster is divided into 6 domains or destinations as they are called in Horizon Europe:

 The purpose of the civil security approach is threefold.
-The EC wants solutions ready to use in the field.
-Consequently there is the need to involve security practitioners in most project proposals as they are the end-users.
-A second objective is to produce our security innovations in the EU so we become less dependent of other parts of the world in this sector.
-Finally they want to develop solutions for complex problems which we will face in about five years’ time so looking forward to the future is crucial.
+First, the Commission aims for solutions ready to use in the field.
+Therefore, security practitioners need to be involved in most project proposals as they are the end-users.
+A second objective is to produce security innovations in the EU so it becomes less dependent of other parts of the world in this sector.
+Finally the Commission wants to develop solutions for complex problems that the EU will face in about five years’ time so looking forward to the future is crucial.

 In the field of security research it is also important that projects take into account human factors and the societal context, and ensure the respect of fundamental rights (e.g. protection of personal data).
 Citizens and communities should be engaged as well so as to improve the quality of results and above all to build public trust in the proposed solutions.

 The background of all this stems from a vision about how innovation in civil security should evolve over the coming years.
 The must-read documents in this respect are the Security Union Strategy, the Counter-Terrorism Agenda, the border management and security dimensions of the New Pact on Migration and Asylum, EU Disaster Risk Reduction policies, the EU Climate Adaptation Strategy, the EU Maritime Security Strategy and the EU Cybersecurity Strategy.